DemocracyDevelopers/raire-rs/README.md

 There is a human readable demo also provided at [http://localhost:3000/](http://localhost:3000/) demonstrating the use of the API and the interpretation of the result.
+There is also a human readable interpretation of the output of a variety of formats of RAIRE outputs at [http://localhost:3000/explain_assertions.html](http://localhost:3000/explain_assertions.html).

 ```bash